 Potential moderate side effects include anxiety, indigestion, redness, temporary facial weakness, headaches, dry mouth, itching, rashes, infection, nausea, and injection site bruising.
 Headaches are the most commonly reported symptom.

-Severe side effects include difficulty breathing, severe muscle weakness, difficulty talking, slurred speech, trouble swallowing, drooping eyelids, hoarseness, and loss of bladder control.
-If you’re experiencing difficulty breathing or swallowing, it’s possible that you’re experiencing a life-threatening allergic reaction.
+Severe side effects include difficulty breathing, extreme muscle weakness, difficulty talking, slurred speech, trouble swallowing, drooping eyelids, hoarseness, and loss of bladder control.
+If you’re experiencing difficulty breathing or swallowing, you may be experiencing a life-threatening allergic reaction.
 Call the emergency services number as quickly as possible.
-For the other serious side effects, quickly call your dermatologist or emergency services.
+For other serious side effects, promptly call your dermatologist or emergency services.

 Final Thoughts: The Good News